-Mallinckrodt International Finance S.A. (the "Issuer") is offering, upon the terms and subject to the conditions set forth in this prospectus and the accompanying letter of transmittal, to exchange an aggregate principal amount of up to \$300 million of outstanding 3.500% Senior Notes due 2018 (the "outstanding 2018 notes,") and an aggregate principal amount of up to \$600 million of outstanding 4.750% Senior Notes due 2023 (the "outstanding 2023 notes" and, together with the outstanding 2018 notes, the "outstanding notes"), each of which were issued in a private placement, for an equal principal amount of 3.500% Senior Notes due 2018 (the "registered 2018 notes,") and 4.750% Senior Notes due 2023 (the "registered 2023 notes" and, together with the registered 2018 notes, the "exchange notes"), respectively, each of whose exchange will be registered under the U.S. Securities Act of 1933, as amended (the "Securities Act").
+Mallinckrodt International Finance S.A. (the "Issuer") is offering, upon the terms and subject to the conditions set forth in this prospectus and the accompanying letter of transmittal, to exchange an aggregate principal amount of up to \$300 million of outstanding 3.500% Senior Notes due 2018 (the "outstanding 2018 notes") and an aggregate principal amount of up to \$600 million of outstanding 4.750% Senior Notes due 2023 (the "outstanding 2023 notes" and, together with the outstanding 2018 notes, the "outstanding notes"), each of which were issued in a private placement, for an equal principal amount of 3.500% Senior Notes due 2018 (the "registered 2018 notes") and 4.750% Senior Notes due 2023 (the "registered 2023 notes" and, together with the registered 2018 notes, the "exchange notes"), respectively, each of whose exchange will be registered under the U.S. Securities Act of 1933, as mended (the "Securities Act").
 We refer to the foregoing transactions collectively as the "exchange offer."
 We refer to outstanding notes and the exchange notes collectively as the "notes."
 The terms of the exchange notes will be substantially identical in all material respects to the terms of the outstanding notes, and the Issuer will issue the exchange notes under the same Indenture (as defined below) as the outstanding notes.
 The Issuer issued the outstanding notes in connection with the separation of the Pharmaceuticals business of Covidien plc ("Covidien") from Covidien's other businesses (the "separation").
 As part of the separation, the assets and liabilities associated with the Pharmaceuticals business of Covidien plc ("Covidien") from Covidien's other businesses (the "separation").
-As part of the separation of the pharmaceuticals business were transferred to Mallinckrodt plc, an Irish public limited company, and Mallinckrodt plc issued its ordinary shares to holders of Covidien ordinary shares on a pro rata basis on June 28, 2013 (such issuance, the "distribution").
-The Issuer became a 100% owned subsidiary of Mallinc
+As part of the separation, the assets and liabilities associated with the Pharmaceuticals business were transferred to Mallinckrodt plc, an Irish public limited company, and Mallinckrodt plc as part of the separation.
+The outstanding notes were issued in accordance with the terms of the Indenture dated April 11, 2013 among the Issuer, Covidien